basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 the entire value of objects, which ensures that roughly the same amount of information is exchanged when there are 10 differing replicas out of 1 million keys as when there are 10 differing replicas out of 1 billion keys.
-The result is that AAE is able to run repair operations regardless of how many objects are stored in a cluster.
+The result is that AAE is able to efficiently run repair operations regardless of how many objects are stored in a cluster.

-In contrast with related systems, Riak uses persistent, on-disk hash trees instead of in-memory hash trees for use in repair operations.
+In contrast with related systems, Riak uses persistent, on-disk hash trees instead of in-memory hash trees.
 The advantages of this approach are twofold:

 * Riak can run AAE operations with a minimal impact on memory usage
 * Riak nodes can be restarted without needing to rebuild hash trees